 Along with oak, there are beech trees and Scots pine, with holly and hazel adding to the mix.
 As I said, the bluebells make the place a pure pleasure in May.
 Add in the colour of the rhododendrons and you’ve got a nice mix.

-The walks are well travelled, with families, joggers, dog walkers, and bird watchers.
-With the green canopy overhead, the river alongside, and the sighting of squirrels and deer, it makes for a hidden gem here in South Wicklow.
+Loads of people use the walks, and you will come across families, joggers, dog walkers, and bird watchers.
+With the green canopy overhead, the river alongside, and the sighting of squirrels and deer, it makes for a hidden gem in South Wicklow.

 Good to know about Tomnafinnoge Woods